 When is your final balance due?

-For 2021 departures, all final balance payment deadlines are due 45 days prior to departure, if you decide to travel.
+For 2022 departures, final balance payment deadlines are currently due 90 days prior to departure, if you decide to travel.

-What happens if I book a trip and something changes, such as if the destination requires quarantine or US travelers aren’t allowed in?
+What happens if I book a trip and something changes, such as if the destination requires quarantine or Canadian travelers aren’t allowed in?

 The situation continues to be very fluid right now and circumstances might change at the last minute.
 If you can’t visit your destination because entry is not allowed, quarantine has been introduced, or we believe your experience will be significantly impaired, we’ll contact you to discuss your options, which will vary depending on the situation in the country.

 I am due to travel in the future, but want to cancel or postpone now?

 The current climate means that things can change at any point, so we recommend waiting until closer to your travel date before making any firm decisions.
 Your specialist will be in touch 90 days before your trip to take you through the options.
 You don’t need to do anything in the meantime, just be assured that we’ll be in touch at this time, and that your safety and well-being are always our priority.